EphraimSiegfried/bachelor-thesis/src/content/implementation.typ

 - Normally packages are sent as compressed NARs (most often compressed with `xz`).
 In the current implementation Gachix only sends plain NARs.
 - There is no command implemented which removes packages.
 However, this is rather easy to implement.
 It involves removing the reference of the package and calling the Git garbage collector.
 - The `.ls` Nix binary cache endpoint is not implemented.
 This endpoint normally lists the entries of a package.
-- Gachix is not capable of signing the Narinfo of a package.

 Furthermore, @add-closure-algo (@constructing-package-closures) can be enhanced by implementing a peer-selection heuristic designed to minimize the latency of package addition.
 The current algorithm is inefficient because it contacts peers in an arbitrary fixed order.